 In 2020, Donatella began a collaboration with Maria Rentetzi (TU Berlin) on a joint edited volume.
 This aims to reconstruct, from new perspectives, the history of atomic mobile exhibitions shown around the world during the Cold War, their role in science diplomacy, as well as their culturally performative aspects.

 Donatella also engages with translation studies, organizing a regular “Science in Translation” reading group at the Max Planck Institute for the History of Science.

 Donatella studied philology, foreign languages, and literature at the University of Florence.
-She completed her doctoral degree in 1998 in German Studies at the Freie Universität Berlin with a monograph on the literary journal Pan (1910–1915).
-Her general research interests include modern and contemporary German, French, and Italian literatures, the medieval and renaissance history of her hometown Siena, and the treatment of Swiss history in textbooks and literary works.
-Donatella Germanese was a Visiting Scholar at the Center for Advanced Study in the Behavioral Sciences at Stanford University in 2009–2010, and a member of the study group led by Mazzino Montinari at the Wissenschaftskolleg Berlin in 1985–1986.
+She completed her doctoral degree in 1998 in German Studies at the Freie Universität Berlin with a monograph on the literary journal Pan (1910–15).
+Her general research interests include science popularization, modern and contemporary German, French, and Italian fine arts and literatures.

 Presentations, Talks, & Teaching Activities

 Chair of Science, Technology and Gender Studies at FAU Erlangen-Nürnberg

 Conference, 13th European Conference of the Society for Science, Literature & the Arts, National Hellenic Research Foundation, Athens

 Conference, 3rd International Conference on Science and Literature, Sorbonne University, Paris